Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/GenomeBinning-CONCOCT.md

 set -e  # exit if there is an error set -u  # exit if a variable is undefined

+# Set up the input arguments:
+# -a for the assembly file,
+# -r for the reads file,
+# -o the location of the output folder,
+# -l the length you want to chop your sequences
 while getopts a:r:o:l: flag
 do
     case "${flag}" in